CamilaVerso/CamilaVerso/README.md

 ### Olá!
 Eu sou a Camila Gonçalves e esse é o meu universo da programação.
-Seja bem vindo e fique á vontade para ver meus projetos.
+## Seja bem vindo e fique à vontade para ver meus projetos.
 <!--
 **CamilaVerso/CamilaVerso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: